... and Ebro River steppes

 The journey to Belchite is a bit long, so we will try to sort out rooms first in the early evening before heading out to the El Planerón Nature Reserve where Stone Curlew, Black-eared Wheatear, Greater Short-toed, Lesser Short-toed, Calandra, Crested and Thekla Larks , plus of course the enigmatic Dupont's Lark are found.
 Dinner and accommodation near Belchite.

-* Late spring is the best time to explore the Pyrenees but the steppes can be less productive.
+* Summer is a good time to explore the Pyrenees but the steppes should be less productive.

 Early start for some birding before travelling back to Madrid airport where the tour ends.